hafontia-zz/Assistant/README.md

-# Amirim
+# Assistant

-Amirim is a Hebrew type family designed by Ben Nathan to complement the Source Sans Pro Latin fonts by Paul Hunt at Adobe Type.
+Assistant is a Hebrew type family designed by Ben Nathan to complement the Source Sans Pro Latin fonts by Paul Hunt at Adobe Type.

 Hebrew type family designed by Ben Nathan.
 Sans Serif contemporary Hebrew design with Latin by "Source Sans Pro" by Paul Hunt, Adobe.